datavitalyzer/DA4U-Powerbi-Emergency-Admissions-Report/README.md

 This section provides a high-level view of all patients arriving at the emergency department.
 It includes:

     Total patient count
+    List of patients details
     Patient distribution by day and time
     Filters to explore trends by date and department

 This gives a sense of patient volume and how demand fluctuates over time.

 Section 2: Admission & Ventilation Focus

 This section narrows the focus to more clinical insights, particularly around admission timelines and ventilation needs.
 It includes:

-    Patient counts broken down by gender and admission status

-    Visualization of patients seen within or over 30 minutes before the final admission decision

-    Breakdown of ventilated patients by department, filtered by admission status
+    Patient counts broken down by gender and admission status Visualization of patients seen within or over 30 minutes before the final admission decision Breakdown of ventilated patients by department, filtered by admission status and other analytics your can discover in the report

 This section aims to give insight into patient urgency, delays before admission, and where critical care resources like ventilation are being used.